our quick guide on how to effectively manage the funds of

 The Mental Welfare Commission has supervisory, investigative and

-advisory duties under this Act in relation to welfare guardianship
+advisory duties, in relation to welfare guardianship and welfare

-By law, if an adult is unable to make key decisions or take necessary actions to safeguard his or her own welfare, a court can appoint a 'welfare guardian' to do this for him or her.
+By law, if an adult is unable to make key decisions or take necessary actions to safeguard his or her own welfare, a court can appoint a 'welfare guardian' to do this for them.

 Information about Part 6 of the Adults with Incapacity (Scotland) Act 2000 - Financial Guardianship